BigBIueWhale/customize_tails_os/README.md

 6. **files_to_include_in_os**: Planned- The contents of this folder will be placed in the root directory of the tails-squashfs.
 For example: you can put an executable file here, and have run_at_boot.sh call: "/my_executable" at startup.

 ### Customization Process
-To ensure a streamlined and consistent customization process, Modifications ti the ISO file structure (and bootloader) should be made to the `customize.sh` script.
+To ensure a streamlined and consistent customization process, Modifications the ISO file structure (and bootloader) should be made to the `customize.sh` script.
 Modifications to the Tails filesystem (packages, users, files) should be done through `customize_squashfs.sh` which runs as if we're in the OS itself (because of `chroot` command in customize.sh).

 ### Customization in Practice